JimDesu/basis-lang/spec.md

 **A payload-less child of a payload-bearing parent is ill-formed.** A handler `| ParentMsg p -> body` would attempt to bind `p` to the engaged message's payload and apply `ParentMsg`'s class operations to it; a payload-less descendant engaging that handler would leave `p` with no value to bind.
 Once a payload class is introduced at some level in a hierarchy, every message at-or-below that level must also declare a payload class.

 The soundness argument extends across multi-level chains, requiring **payload-class covariance** along ancestor-descendant paths: every payload-bearing message's class must be a subclass of (or equal to) every payload-bearing ancestor's class along the path from the message toward the root.
 The covariance chain ensures that a handler bound at any payload-bearing ancestor can apply its class operations soundly to any descendant message's payload, regardless of which descendant engages.
+The class-system mechanism that supports this — Liskov-covariant subsumption at payload-class positions — is §9.17.

 The recovery's binding shape is thus determined entirely by the spec: a payload-less spec produces a handler with no binding identifier; a payload-bearing spec produces a handler binding the engaged message's payload as a value of the spec's class, with class operations on the bound name dispatching through the engaged failure's class witness (§4.7).